-- 1. After a master's degree research dissertation or interrelated, publishable manuscripts / published articles that were temporarily bound or assembled has/have been accepted, at least one properly bound copy each for the supervisor and the co-supervisor(s) must be submitted to the Centre for Graduate Support.
-The official governance structure of the faculty signs off on all dissertations. - 2.
-Master's degree students submit an electronic copy in PDF format of the final accepted research dissertation or interrelated, publishable manuscripts (or published articles) to openaccess@ufs.ac.za at the UFS Library.
-An electronic copy in PDF format must also be submitted to the Centre for Graduate Support at mastersadmin@ufs.ac.za and must meet the following requirements: - The document must be in PDF format. - The document must be submitted as one file containing the cover page, plagiarism declaration, an abstract, keywords, the full texts with graphics, tables and images, and bibliography. - The fonts in the document must be embedded. - 3.
-A coursework master's degree mini-dissertation or publishable manuscript / published article may be submitted to the Department of Student Academic Services: Examination Administration Division by the academic head of department or her/his proxy, to be dispatched to the examiners. - 4.
-No modifications may normally be made to a registered title simultaneously with the submission of the research for assessment (a master's degree research dissertation or interrelated, publishable manuscripts / published articles) and before faculty board approval has been obtained. - 5.
-After a temporarily bound or assembled thesis or interrelated, publishable manuscripts / published articles or mini-thesis has/have been accepted, at least one properly bound copy each for the supervisor and the co-supervisor(s) and external examiner(s) and moderator(s) must be submitted to the Centre for Graduate Support. - 6.
-Doctoral students submit an electronic copy in PDF format of the final accepted research dissertation or interrelated, publishable manuscripts (or published articles) to openaccess@ufs.ac.za at the UFS Library.
-An electronic copy must also be submitted to the Centre for Graduate Support at doctoraladmin@ufs.ac.za and must meet the following requirements: - The document must be in PDF format. - The document must be submitted as one file containing the cover page, plagiarism declaration, an abstract, keywords, the full text with graphics, tables and images, and bibliography. - The fonts in the document must be embedded. - 7.
-A mini-thesis may be submitted by the academic head of department or her/his proxy to the Examination Administration Division, Student Academic Services, to be dispatched to the examiners.
+- 1. After a Master's Degree research dissertation or interrelated, publishable manuscripts / published articles that were temporarily bound or assembled has/have been accepted, at least one properly bound copy each for the supervisor and the co-supervisor(s) must be submitted to the Registrar.
+In the case of a student at the Qwaqwa Campus, at least one properly bound copy each must be submitted to the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus and the Registrar.
+The Registrar signs off on all dissertations. - 2.
+Master's Degree students submit an electronic copy of the accepted research dissertation or interrelated, publishable manuscripts / published articles directly into KovsieScholar.
+Should problems be experienced with the submission of the accepted research document, the student can submit one CD-ROM to the UFS Library.
+An electronic copy must also be submitted to the Registrar.
+In the case of a student at the Qwaqwa Campus, an electronic copy each must be submitted to the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus and the Registrar, and must meet the following requirements: - embedded font - one file containing the full text, an abstract, keywords, illustrations and maps - PDF format. - 3.
+A coursework Master's Degree mini-dissertation or publishable manuscript / published article may be submitted to the Student Academic Services Department: Examination Administration Division by the academic head of department or her/his proxy, to be dispatched to the examiners. - 4.
+No modifications may normally be made to a registered title simultaneously with the submission of the research for assessment (a Master's Degree research dissertation or interrelated, publishable manuscripts / published articles) and before faculty board approval has been obtained.

-8. Failure to comply with the said requirements will result in the awarding of the qualification being postponed to a subsequent graduation ceremony.
+- 5. After a temporarily bound or assembled thesis or interrelated, publishable manuscripts / published articles or mini-thesis has/have been accepted, at least one properly bound copy each for the supervisor and the co-supervisor(s) and external examiner(s) and moderator(s) must be submitted to the Registrar, or to the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus in the case of a student at the Qwaqwa Campus. - 6.
+Doctoral students submit an electronic copy of the accepted thesis or interrelated, publishable manuscripts / published articles directly into KovsieScholar.
+Should problems be experienced with the submission of the accepted research document, the student can submit one CD-ROM to the UFS Library.
+An electronic copy must also be submitted to the Registrar.
+In the case of a student at the Qwaqwa Campus, an electronic copy each must be submitted to the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus and the Registrar, and must meet the following requirements: - embedded font - one file containing the full text, abstract, keywords, illustrations and maps - PDF format. - 7.
+A mini-thesis may be submitted by the academic head of department or her/his proxy to the Examination Administration Division, Student Academic Services, to be dispatched to the examiners. - 8.
+Failure to comply with the said requirements will result in the awarding of the qualification being postponed to a subsequent graduation ceremony.